Joe Fala

-Joseph Fala (born December 29, 1997) is an American soccer player who plays as a defender.
+Joseph Fala (born December 29, 1997) is an American soccer player who plays as a defender for National Premier Soccer League club FC Motown.

 Career

 Youth

 Raised in the Cape May Court House section of Middle Township, New Jersey, Fala attended Middle Township High School, where he played basketball and tennis, in addition to soccer.
 He played college soccer from 2016 through 2019 with Ramapo Roadrunners.
 During his college career Fala played as a striker, appearing in 75 matches and scoring 47 goals and providing 17 assists.

 Professional

 On March 5, 2020, Fala was signed by New York Red Bulls II after impressing in a club combine while playing as a defender.
 He made his professional debut on March 7, starting in a 1–0 loss against Tampa Bay Rowdies.

 He was released by Red Bulls II on November 30, 2020.